 Why Do I Need Plenum Cable?

 It all boils down to safety.
-Plenum cable goes through extensive flame tests to adhere to UL and National fire Protection Association standards.
+This one aspect can not be talked about enough when diving into networking cable and products.
+Plenum rated cable goes through extensive flame tests to adhere to UL and National fire Protection Association standards.
 Plenum cable is less hazardous and emits the lowest amount of fumes should there be a fire.
 Legally, it is required by National electrical Code NEC if you’re installing any cabling in plenum areas.
 It’s necessary since plenum cables are installed through air circulation spaces which has very few fire barriers, they require coating that will not add to the spreading of flames.

 The additional thing to mention about plenum rated cable is their insulation material, FEP.
 Insulation is the material that covers your ethernet cables copper wires.